lightsrh/ShareCount/README.md

     You can then choose to launch the app in deploy or development mode (step 2 ou 3)

-2. Start the application in deploy mode:
+2. Start the application in deploy mode (useless as the docker image is not deployed):

     ``` bash
     ./setup.sh